flowingones/cargo/framework/README.md

 # Cargo - Deliver data fast, simple and secure!

-> This is a first implementation of a framework which supports you in set up
+> This is a first implementation of a framework which supports you in setting up
 > APIs.
 In the first version it allows you to handle incoming http requests and
 > process them with middleware, on app and route level.
 Please do not use it in
 > production yet!